sarvp/Motor-Control/BLDC-BLH2D-15KD/ReadMe.md

 * RPM Setting
     - Using PWM
-    - Feedback (not implemeted, not required)
+    - Feedback (not implemented, not required)

 * Hardware
   * TIVA-C: TM4C123GH6PM